Go to content

 • Saved time for our frontend developers

-• Made solutions using it look and feel consistent
+• Made our solutions look and feel consistent

 Working at Feelgood is the best and definitely most challenging consulting gig I’ve ever had.

 Helping people get better healthcare and improve their well-being is the main reason I’ve stayed with them since 2017.
-My fun and awesome team members is another reason.
+My fun, helpful, and kind team members is another reason.

 Feelgood CTO Paul Cohen standing next to a whiteboard fileld with post-it notes taking a photo after a sprint retrospective.